BuildingAtom/project-pages/README.md

 **Note**: In addition to `css/stylesheet.scss`, you can make your own `css/overrides.css` or `css/overrides.scss` file.
 If it exists, this file is imported after `css/stylesheeet.scss` and can be used to override some of the style I have written.

+If you wish to add plugins, check [GitHub Pages Dependency Versions](https://pages.github.com/versions/) to make sure your desired plugin is supported!

 ---